Output Classification: A PII and Secrets Detector for LLM Apps

 Most output filters catch the obvious cases and miss the long tail.
 Here's how to build an output classifier that's actually deployable in production.

 The input side of LLM security gets all the attention.
 Input is the obvious attack surface; the output side feels like a downstream concern.
 In practice, output classification is where you catch the things your input filter missed — leaked system prompts, exfiltrated PII, emitted secrets, malicious payloads heading to a downstream renderer.
 Skipping it leaves the heaviest gaps unguarded.
+It is the output-rail half of the LLM guardrails stack; this post is the build guide for it.

 This is the production-grade approach we’ve shipped at multiple defenders.